mediocre/electricity/README.md

 ##HTTP Headers

 Electricity sets proper `Cache-Control`, `ETag`, `Expires`, and `Last-Modified` headers to help avoid unnecessary HTTP requests on subsequent page views.
-If you'd like to specify literal values for specific HTTP headers you can specify them in the `headers` option.
+If you'd like to specify literal values for specific HTTP headers you can set them in the `headers` option.
 This is useful if you need to specify a `Access-Control-Allow-Origin` header when loading fonts or JSON data off a CDN.

 ```
 app.use(electricity.static(__dirname + '/public', {